-How to dress for the weather in the American Southeast
+How to Dress for the Weather in the US

 The humidity in conjunction with high temperatures can make summer weather very muggy.
 High humidity with temperatures around the freezing point is pretty creepy.
 Especially, when you are used to pleasant daytime temperatures above 50F most of the year.
 Add some wind and it feels even colder than it is.
 Even in the Interior of Alaska, people fear wind more than 40 below.